golangast/gollemer/README.md

 ### 3. Running Workflow Generation and Execution

 The `example/main.go` program demonstrates how to parse a natural language query, generate a workflow, and execute it.
-This showcases the core capabilities of the `nlptagger` for understanding and acting upon user commands.
+This showcases the core capabilities of the `gollemer` for understanding and acting upon user commands.

 To run the example, use the following command with a query: